 - Waiting Room Education Sessions

 Don’t waste time waiting!
-A constructive way to use waiting room time, these sessions inform teens and families about a variety of health issues and facilitate a direct link to other available adolescent clinical services including reproductive health exams and ST/HIV counseling and testing.
+A constructive way to use waiting room time, these sessions inform teens and families about a variety of health issues and facilitate a direct link to other available adolescent clinical services including reproductive health exams and STI/HIV counseling and testing.

 - Community-based Workshops